kfactory vs gdsfactory

 c.shapes(LAYER.WGEXCLUDE).insert(dpolygon)

-Due to the verbosity of this code, kfactory provides convenience function for polygons and dpolygons to convert arrays of shap [n, 2] into a (D)Polygon directly:
+Due to the bulky nature of this code, kfactory provides convenience functions for polygons and dpolygons to convert arrays of shapes [n, 2] into a (D)Polygon directly:

 Polygon from Array